 Despite having no intrinsic value and initially being used as legal-binding notes issued by banks as a promise of future payments, paper money soon became the most common bartering asset to purchase goods and services.
 Paper money started a new era of trade that transformed the face of economics at a global scale.

-Guess was invented in China and made available around the same time as paper money.
+Gunpowder was invented in China and made available around the same time as paper money.
 Gunpowder has always been a major factor in military and warfare.
 It took part in deciding the course of history through wars.

 Thanks to Johannes Gutenberg, the spread of knowledge and historical records reached an unprecedented pace.
 In 1439, he revolutionized note-making, turning it from a hand-written form to a printed one.
 He devised the equipment that would allow ink to be transferred to pieces of paper repeatedly, making the entire process of writing much quicker than it had ever been before.